AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ## Drop zone {#dropzone}

-The panel drop zone, labeled **[!UICONTROL _Drop a component to filter or break down the data_]**,  enables you to filter or break down the data and all associated freeform tables and visualizations within the panel.
+The panel drop zone, labeled **[!UICONTROL _Drop a component to filter or break down the data_]**,  enables you to filter or break down the data for the panel.
+The segments or breakdowns you use to filter or break down the data applies to all freeform tables and visualizations within the panel.

 Segments and breakdowns allow you to interact with the data in a controlled way.
 For example, you can add a segment drop-down menu for Mobile Device Types so that you can filter the panel by selecting Tablet, Mobile Phone, or Desktop.